Create your own major. These graduates did: two former Toledo mayors, an award-winning author and a digital animator with an upcoming short film.

 "A degree was always something I wanted.
 I thought maybe I couldn’t return.
 A part of me then said, ‘Yes, I can.
 I can do this.’
 Once I graduated, I returned to work for the Salvation Army Harbor Light, not as the administrative assistant but as the case manager for veterans in transitional housing.
 University College meant everything to me because people had faith in me."

 Undergraduates can earn credit for internships and field experiences.
-Both qualify as substitutions for the individualized degree program’s senior capstone project.
+Both qualify as substitutions for the University Studies senior capstone project.